igtampe/BasicRender/README.md

 |Type()| "Types" text on screen one character at a time.
 Time between each character is either specified, or 5ms|

 ## BasicGraphics
 BasicGraphics includes tools for drawing DrawFile (DF) and Hi-Color DrawFiles (HC) files (Both from disk, as a resource, or as its own type of internal class).
-These files can be edited by the [Henja2 Editor](https://github.com/igtampe/Henja2) (Which is still a bit of a mess which I need to fix up but ahaha).
+These files can be edited by the [Henja3 Editor](https://github.com/igtampe/Henja3).
 BasicGraphics depends on BasicRender.
 It has several classes, mentioned below.

 ### Graphic
 Abstract class that basically everything inherits either directly or indirectly.